-L1 and L2 courses 6 N1, N2 or N3 courses 6 HU courses 6 or 9 Fine arts majors must take at least six semester hours of fine arts course work in areas outside of the major school or department.
-These may be courses in art, dance, music, or theatre.
-A student may concurrently fulfill this requirement and the humanities and fine arts general studies requirement by selecting approved courses as indicated in the Schedule of Classes.
-This requirement may also be met by taking any College of Fine Arts course outside of the student's major and listing it under general studies electives.
-SB courses 6 or 9 S1 and S2 courses 8
+Fine arts majors must take at least six semester hours of fine arts course work in areas outside of the major school or department.
+These courses may be in art, dance, music, or theatre.
+A student may concurrently fulfill this requirement and the humanities and fine arts portion of the General Studies requirement by selecting approved courses as indicated in the Schedule of Classes.
+This requirement may also be met by taking any College of Fine Arts course outside of the student's major.